mahmoudaladin7/To-Do-List/README.md

-# To-Do API (Node.js + Express + Prisma + PostgreSQL)
+﻿# To-Do API (Node.js + Express + Prisma + PostgreSQL)

 A TypeScript REST API for managing to-do lists built with Express and Prisma.
 It handles user registration, enforces credential security with bcrypt, offers Basic Auth middleware for protected endpoints, and includes health checks to monitor the service and database.
+Automated integration tests (Vitest + Supertest + Postgres) cover the core user flows.

+## Status

+- Complete: backend feature set and automated tests
+- Upcoming: companion frontend UI planned for a future iteration

 ## Features